 Finally one of my favourite passages of music ever, the instrumental from 18th Avenue.
 This must have taken days to meticulously organise, but it always sounds fresh and surprising to me.

 All these are from the album Catch Bull At Four

-Here’s the Cat Stevens influence showing in the guitar arrangement of End of Tears from our forthcoming album.
+Here’s the Cat Stevens influence showing in the guitar arrangement of End of Tears from our album In Another Life.